chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 ---

-#### Getting Started 4: Extracting `.csv`/`.png` files from a recording on your computer
+#### Getting Started 5: Extracting `.csv`/`.png` files from a recording on your computer

-The fourth tutorial is to extract `.csv` files from a recording file for data post-processing.
-A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps.
+The fifth tutorial is to extract `.csv` and `.png` files from a recording file for data post-processing.
+A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps and a `.png` file is created for each video frame and named according to the sample timestamp.

 _Prerequisites:_